17th November 2023

 In this publication

-Equality Now sent the information to the Constitutional Court of the Kyrgyz Republic, analyzing the international standards and practices in the field of gender equality in employment.
+Equality Now sent the information to the Constitutional Court of the Kyrgyz Republic, analysing the international standards and practices in the field of gender equality in employment.
 It also provided an overview of how certain former USSR states have addressed the list of professions prohibited for women in Soviet legislation.

 This publication is for